amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 The `@RequestMapping` annotation binds any type of Alexa request to a controller method.
 In the above example, the `onLaunch` method will be selected when a `LaunchRequest` is received.

 The `@IntentMapping` annotation binds specific intents from your interaction model to controller methods.
-In the above example, `onStop` maps to the `AMAZON.StopIntent` intent by its name, and the `onHelp` method maps to the `AMAZON.HelpIntent` by its type, `HelpIntent.class`.
+In the above example, `onStop` maps to the `AMAZON.StopIntent` intent by its name and the `onHelp` method maps to the `AMAZON.HelpIntent` by its type.

 ### Request Handler Chain

-Once a controller's method is selected to handle the request, a [RequestHandlerChain](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/dispatcher/request/handler/RequestHandlerChain.html) containing it and any interceptors or exception handlers is assembled to actually handle the request.
-Methods mapped within a controller are considered "locally scoped", so any methods annotated with @RequestInterceptor, @ResponseInterceptor or @ExceptionHandler are only added to the chain if it is their controller who is handling the request.
+When a controller's method is selected to handle the request, a [RequestHandlerChain](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/dispatcher/request/handler/RequestHandlerChain.html) containing it and any interceptors or exception handlers is assembled to handle the request.
+Methods mapped within a controller are considered locally scoped, so any methods annotated with `@RequestInterceptor`, `@ResponseInterceptor` or `@ExceptionHandler` are only added to the chain if it is their controller handling the request.

 ### Conditional Mappings

 MVC supports guarding a method's invocation with some condition described by an annotation.
+This works for all mapping types, not just request handlers.

-There are two annotations provided out of the box:
+The following annotations are provided out of the box:

-* @WhenSessionAttribute - require a session attribute have a specific value or is not set
+* @WhenSessionAttribute - require a session attribute to have a specific value
 * @WhenDialogState - require the [dialog](https://developer.amazon.com/alexa-skills-kit/dialog-management) to be in some [state](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/model/DialogState.html).

-For example, we could write a handler and interceptor that are only invoked when the session contains the value 'playing' for a session attribute, 'state':
+For example, you can write a handler and interceptor that are only invoked when the session attribute `state` has the value `playing`:

 ```java
 @IntentMapping(type = HelpIntent.class)